wyattfry/texteditor/README.md

 ```

 ## Usage
-To open a text file, enter its path in the text field then click "Read".
+To open a text file, enter its path in the text field then press `Enter` or click "Open".
 If the file exists, it will load its contents to the text area.
 Make any desired changes.
-To save your changes, click the "Write" button.
+To save your changes, click the "Save" button.
+If there are no changes to save, the button will be disabled.